Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Scalable MCMC Algorithm for a Large TVP Model

 The SAVS algorithm, developed in \cite{bhattacharya2018signal}, is a fast method for solving the optimization problem outlined above, making it feasible to sparsify each draw from the posterior of $\bm \beta$.
-In the present context, our contention is that a strategy which uses SAVS to shrink-then-sparsify our coefficients will not only provide us with a sensible estimate of $\bm \delta$, but also improve forecast performance.

-Precise details for how SAVS works in TVP regressions, along with additional motivation for the approach, are provided in \cite{hko2020}.
-Here we note practical details of the approach.
-We post-process the MCMC draws from the posterior of $\bm \beta$ so as to produce sparsified draws, $\tilde{\bm \beta}$, using the SAVS algorithm.
-The exact formula for $\tilde{\bm \beta}$ is given in \cite{bhattacharya2018signal} or \cite{hko2020}.
-For each draw of $\tilde{\bm \beta } = (\tilde{\beta_1}, \dots, \tilde{\beta_{k}})'$, we set
+In the present context, our contention is that a strategy which uses SAVS to shrink-then-sparsify our coefficients can be used to provide a sensible estimate of $\bm \delta$ that does not lead to a deterioration in forecast accuracy.
+Using SAVS, we first produce a sparsified draws $\tilde{\bm \beta}$.\footnote{Precise details for how SAVS works in TVP regressions, along with additional motivation for the approach, are provided in \cite{hko2020}.} For each draw $\tilde{\bm \beta } = (\tilde{\beta_1}, \dots, \tilde{\beta_{k}})'$, we then set